jobindjohn/vivaplus_v0.2/CONTRIBUTING.md

 Issue templates

 Issues are used to discuss and implement features and fixes.

-Please use VIVA+ users forum if you have a question/problem.
-If you think you are missing some information, ask in the #modelhelp or #learning channel of Zulip.
+You are welcome on VIVA+ users forum on Zulip if you have a question.
+Use the [VIVA+ beta users](https://vivaplus.zulipchat.com/#narrow/stream/240857-VIVA.2B-(beta).20Users) stream to post your questions  on Zulip.

 ### Merge requests